awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-appconfig-configurationprofile.md

 `RetrievalRoleArn`  <a name="cfn-appconfig-configurationprofile-retrievalrolearn"></a>
 The ARN of an IAM role with permission to access the configuration at the specified LocationUri\.
-A retrieval role ARN is not required for configurations stored in the AppConfig hosted configuration store\.
+A retrieval role ARN is not required for configurations stored in the AWS AppConfig hosted configuration store\.
 It is required for all other sources that store your configuration\.
 *Required*: No
 *Type*: String
 *Minimum*: `20`